scrapy/scrapy/docs/topics/stats.rst

         Set the given value for the given key only if current value for the same key is lower than value.
-If there is no current value for the given key, the value values is always set.
+If there is no current value for the given key, the value is always set.

     .. method:: min_value(key, value, domain=None)

         Set the given value for the given key only if current value for the same key is greater than value.
-If there is no current value for the given key, the value values is always set.
+If there is no current value for the given key, the value is always set.

     .. method:: clear_stats(domain=None)